 Each night, over 1000 Tasmanian children and young people are unable to live at home and require a safe and supportive alternative arrangement.

 Out of home care is the system that provides formal care to children and young people who are assessed as unable to live safely at home.
 Where the Child Safety Service assesses that a child or young person is at risk in their home, they will seek a court application for the short or longer term care for those children and young people and an out of home care arrangement will be made for their day to day care.
-The Secretary of the Department of Health and Human Services then becomes responsible for the care and protection of those children and young people.
+The Secretary of the Department of Communities Tasmania then becomes responsible for the care and protection of those children and young people.

 The vision for out of home care in Tasmania is that “…all children and young people are raised in a safe, supportive and nurturing environment with every opportunity to reach their full potential.”